Quick facts

 – Deaths by road user type: 22.5% car, 29.6% light trucks, 0.0% large trucks, 47.9% motorcycles, 0.0% other or unknown

 Hawaii had the highest percentage of pedestrian deaths among its fatalities at 36% and a high percentage of motorcycle deaths at 29%.
 By contrast, the percentage of deaths in cars, SUVs and pickups was relatively low.
-Critics say Hawaii needs a universal helmet law, as in the current one covers only those under the age of 18.
+Advocates continue to call for a universal helmet law; the current one covers only those under the age of 18.

 Rudmer Zwerver // Shutterstock